Mali says President Assimi Goita survives assassination attempt | DW | 20.07.2021

 The interim leader had to be whisked away from prayers during the Islamic festival of Eid al-Adha in the capital Bamako.
-Assimi Goita was sworn in last month.
+Goita, who was sworn in last month, is said to be "safe and sound."

 Mali's interim president Assimi Goita survived a knife attack on Tuesday, according to the government.